-Navigating the world of disability services and learning about what’s out there can often seem overwhelming or impersonal, and sometimes individual needs and hopes get lost along the way.
-The Regional Quality Council aims to change that by helping to form connections between community members, sharing the needs and desires of people with disabilities in our communities, and connecting people with resources.
-Steps we have already taken include developing the Person Centered Quality Review, hosting trainings, holding monthly council meetings, and more.
+Learning what services are out there can often seem overwhelming or impersonal.
+Your needs and hopes might get lost when navigating the world of disability services.
+The Regional Quality Council aims to change that.
+We help by forming connections between community members.
+We share the needs and desires of people with disabilities in our communities.
+We connect people with resources that may help them.

 Tasks of Each Role